saveourtool/diktat/info/diktat-kotlin-coding-style-guide-en.md

      Only exceptions is 'constructor' keyword.
 It should not be separated from a parenthesis.

   2. Separate any keywords (such as `else` or `try`, etc.) from the opening brace ('{') with a single whitespace.
+     If `else` is used in ternary-style statement without braces, then there should be a single space between 'else' and the statement after:
+     `if (condition) foo() else bar()`

   3. Use single whitespace before any opening brace (`{`).
      Only exception is passing of a lambda as a parameter inside parenthesis: